gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ## Using a non-bundled web-server

-By default, Omnibus GitLab installs GitLab with bundled NGINX.
+By default, the Linux package installs GitLab with bundled NGINX.
-Omnibus GitLab allows webserver access through the `gitlab-www` user, which resides in the group with the same name.
+Linux package installations allow webserver access through the `gitlab-www` user, which resides in the group with the same name.
 To allow an external webserver access to GitLab, the external webserver user needs to be added to the `gitlab-www` group.